-The DPoE System MUST NO4 transition the knowle the vCC (double ChStaus take) to the 'operational' state upon completion of un no ssft leading with a new construction is left educate failed processing of the CM configuration file by the DPoE System for the unsuccessful configuration of the DPoE ONU using the DPoE OAM messages.
+The DPoE System MUST NOT transition the state of the vCM (docsIf3CmStatusValue) to the "operational" state upon completion of unsuccessful registration.
+Unsuccessful registration is defined as the failed processing of the CM configuration file by the DPoE System, or the unsuccessful configuration of the DPoE ONU using the DPoE OAM messages.
 Such failures MUST result in the vCM state in the DPoE System being set to "accessDenied" (docsIf3CmStatusValue).